build-on-aws/content/posts/amazon-bedrock-quick-start/index.md

 And there you have it!
 You've built a text generation application that not only creates text but also enriches it with context, thanks to RAG.

 ## Create a Chatbot with Amazon Bedrock and Streamlit

 You've seen how Amazon Bedrock can generate images and text.
 But can it chat?
 You bet!
 In this module, we'll roll up our sleeves and build a chatbot that not only talks but also remembers previous conversations, thanks to Amazon Bedrock, LangChain, and Streamlit.

-To make our chatbot even more reliable and steerable, we're also bringing [Anthropic's Claude](https://aws.amazon.com/bedrock/claude/?sc_channel=el&sc_campaign=genaiwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=bedrock_quick_start) into the mix.
-Claude is abloe to perform a wide range of tasks, from sophisticated dialogue and creative content generation to complex reasoning and detailed instruction.
+To make our chatbot even more reliable and steerable, we're also bringing [Anthropic's Claude](https://aws.amazon.com/bedrock/claude/?sc_channel=el&sc_campaign=genaiwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=amazon-bedrock-quick-start) into the mix.
+Claude is able to perform a wide range of tasks, from sophisticated dialogue and creative content generation to complex reasoning and detailed instruction.

 For those eager to dive right in, you can find the complete code for this chatbot project [here](https://github.com/build-on-aws/amazon-bedrock-quick-start/blob/main/chat_bedrock_st.py).
 In the following section, I'll walk you through how I built it, step by step.

 ### Initialize Amazon Bedrock with LangChain

 First things first, let's set up Amazon Bedrock in our project.
 We'll use Streamlit's `@st.cache_resource` decorator to cache the LangChain Language Model (LLM) instance.
 This saves us from recreating it every time we run the app.

 ```python